 How the Body Rids Itself of Cocaine

 The half-life of the drug represents the amount of time it takes for levels of the drug to be reduced by half of their original concentration.
 The half-life of cocaine is very short.
-According to one study, the average half-life of cocaine in blood is about 1.5 hours, in saliva is about 1.2 hours, and in urine is about 4.1 hours.
-Cocaine typically is detectable in urine
+According to one study, the average half-life of cocaine is about 1.5 hours in blood, 1.2 hours in saliva, and 4.1 hours in urine.

 The primary organ responsible for breaking down cocaine in the body is the liver.
 This process is known as metabolism, where enzymes transform the substance into other compounds called metabolites that are easier to eliminate from the body.

 General timelines for the detection of cocaine and/or its metabolites in the body can be estimated as:

+All of the above figures are estimates.
 The length of time that cocaine will remain in a person’s system depends on a number of factors.

-All of the above figures are estimates.
 There are several elements that can influence the amount of time it will take a person’s body to eliminate cocaine.
 These include:

 Using cocaine and alcohol at the same time is a dangerous practice that can result in potentially fatal consequences.
 When cocaine and alcohol are used together, the combination results in a cocaine metabolite that remains in the body for a lengthier period of time.

 When cocaine and alcohol are used together, a new metabolite called cocaethylene is formed in the liver and circulates in the body.
-Cocaethylene has a plasma half-life that is three to five times longer than that of cocaine, and it is linked to liver damage, seizures, and impaired immune system functioning.
+Cocaethylene has a plasma half-life that is 3–5 times longer than cocaine and is linked to liver damage, seizures, and impaired immune system functioning.

-However, several drugs of abuse can cause liver damage over time, which it turn may impede the ability of the liver to metabolize other drugs, such as cocaine.
+However, several drugs of abuse can cause liver damage over time, which may impede the liver’s ability to metabolize other drugs, such as cocaine.